 Oil and Gas Metrics: This presentation contains a number of oil and gas metrics, including capital efficiency, peak IP 365, internal rate of return or "IRR", pay-out-period or "POP", and estimated ultimate recovery or "EUR", which do not have standardized meanings or standard methods of calculation and therefore such measures may not be comparable to similar measures used by other companies.
-Such metrics have been included herein to provide readers with additional measures to evaluate the Corporation's performance; however, such measures are not reliable indicators of the future performance of the Corporation and future performance may not compare to the periodic in previous periods.
+Such metrics have been included herein to provide readers with additional measures to evaluate the Corporation's performance; however, such measures are not reliable indicators of the future performance of the Corporation and future performance may not compare to the performance in previous periods.
 Capital efficiency is based on the total capital invested in a period divided by the average daily production additions (over the period indicated) resulting from such activity.
 IP 365 is the expected or actual initial production rate for the first 365 days of production of a well.
 Internal rate of return is calculated by taking the expected capital costs to drill, complete and equip wells and balancing them against the future net revenue expected using various commodity price forecasts and management estimates of operating costs, royalties, production rates and reserves.
 The production and reserves estimates are based on a combination of actual area average results and independently assessed values from the independent engineers.
 POP is the estimated period to fully recover all capital spent for drilling, completion and tie-in of a well.
 EUR is the estimate of all resources expected to be recovered from a well based on the type curve presented.
-The capital efficiencies, initial rates of production, internal rates of production of management's assumptions used for budgeting, planning and forecasting purposes.
-The capital efficiencies, initial rates of production and internal rates of return associated with the wells or assets will most likely be different than projected.
-Any references in this presentation to capital efficiencies,
+The capital efficiencies, initial rates of return associated with the wells or assets will most likely be different than projected.
+Any references in this presentation to capital efficiencies, initial rates of production and internal rates of return associated with the wells or assets are used in confirming the presence of hydrocarbons, and for understanding assumptions used for budget